 By saying Yes to the ‘Show Posts in search results’ question in the post settings, for instance, you make sure that your posts will appear in the XML sitemap and, therefore, in the search results.

 If you want to exclude something, you can switch this toggle to No, and the taxonomy or post type will not appear in the XML sitemap.
 Because of that, it will not appear in the search results.
-Whenever you set something to not appear in search engines, it will be noindexed and kept from the XML sitemap.
+Whenever you set something here to not appear in search engines, it will be noindexed and kept from the XML sitemap.

 Exclude individual posts

-Of course, you can also exclude individual posts from the XML sitemaps from the Yoast SEO meta box in the post editor.
+You can also exclude individual posts from the XML sitemaps from the Yoast SEO meta box in the post editor.
 Click on the Advanced tab and select No to the ‘Allow search engines to show this Post in search results?’ question.

 View your XML sitemap